ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 are important in the case of attestation are:

-* The first measurement computed by the Root of Trust for Measurement, and stored in the TPM's Root of Trust for Storage, is presumed to be correct.
+* The first measurement computed by the Root of Trust for Measurement, and stored in the TPM's Root of Trust for Storage, must be assumed to be correct.

 * There must not be a way to reset the Root of Trust for Storage without re-entering the Root of Trust for Measurement code.